 Maybe I’m wrong.
 Maybe this was Yuan’s master plan all along, but he resisted the urge to shout it from the rooftops because he knew it would fall on deaf ears.
 If that’s the case, then hats’ off to him.

 But one day, he woke up and realized that such an opportunity fell into his lap.

-By April 1st, the hero section looked like this:
+By April 1st, Zoom’s homepage was changed to look like this:

 It’s also bad marketing.
 If you had never heard of Zoom but were in the market for a video conferencing solution, what would your reaction be?
 This looks like the landing page for an internet provider; not a video-conferencing service.

 Compare this to Shopify, another golden goose of the pandemic.
 Their hero section on March 1st, 2020 looked like this: